WANT TO START YOUR OWN PODCAST BUT NEED A LITTLE HELP?GRAB MY GUIDE

 Create your ‘content universe’

-When building your social pages for your show from scratch you don’t always need to share audio to promote your podcast.
-Instead, you can start to build up a suite of content that relates to topics or themes you’ll be covering in your show.
+Instead, you can start to build a suite of content that relates to the topics or themes you’ll be covering in your show.

-This content could be articles written by people you trust or whose opinion you like.
 Or you could write some of your own blog posts and point people to where they can subscribe.

 If you’re writing blog content this will also help people find you via search so make sure you’ve optimised your posts for SEO.

-You can also share behind the scenes videos of you putting the show together, infographics, photos or any other content that relates to or supports what you’ll be covering in your podcast.
+You can also share behind-the-scenes videos of you putting the show together, infographics, photos or any other content that relates to or supports what you’ll be covering in your podcast.

 A beginner’s guide to podcast SEO